WineChord/chtho/README.md

 # chtho

-A Tcp network library implemented in C++11.
+A TCP network library implemented in C++11.

 ## Quick Start